How to prevent cataracts

 LASIK is considered an “elective” procedure, so most insurance providers view LASIK as not medically necessary.
 In some cases, companies may offer enhanced insurance benefits to their employees that include procedures like LASIK, so it’s always a good idea to check your benefits to see what’s offered.

-The cost of your LASIK procedure can vary based on the specifics of your procedure, but a cost of around $2,000 per eye is average.
-Today, a year of contacts can cost about $250, or even more if you have special lenses for conditions like astigmatism.
+Your LASIK eye surgery cost can vary based on the specifics of your procedure, but a cost of around $2,000 per eye is average.
+Today, a year of contacts can cost about $250 — sometimes more if you require special lenses for conditions like astigmatism.
 Add in the contact lens solution your optometrist recommends, and the annual costs approach $400.

-Also, many people like to have both contacts and eyeglasses, but insurance often only covers one type of lens each year, which means going into your pocket for the other.
+Also, many people like to have both contacts and eyeglasses, but insurance often only covers one type of lens each year.

 Under these circumstances, it’s easy to see how LASIK could begin to pay for itself in about 10 years.